 When you live in a small house, sometimes the garage is your only source of good storage.
 What do you store there?
 Just.
 About.
 Everything.
 It’s not just holiday lights and the lawn mower when your have a smaller space… It’s Costco purchases and out of season clothes, your good set of china for parties, and your decorating and craft supplies.
 The list goes on… However, it’s also easy for the garage to fall into organizing chaos.
 Out of sight, out of mind, right?
 Been there!
 But you can take control, and make over that space to help take the clutter pressure off the indoor living areas.
 These garage makeover projects will have you organizing and storing with everything in it’s place!
-Our feature projects above and below, are from ‘Garage Designs‘.
+Our feature project below, is from ‘Garage Designs‘.
 They use a slatted siding system, where you can add hooks at any point between the slats, and move when necessary.
 If you don’t want to pay for a design company to install this kind of a system, you could DIY this with a similar product, or use the same idea using heavy duty pegboard.

 Kim at ‘The Kim Six Fix’ did this entire garage makeover herself, totally DIY!
 She even has a mudroom next to the door!
 I love how she walks you through her whole planning process, which I think is key… (Truth.
 Mine kinda looks like her before right now, even as I write this post on garage organizing.
 Hmmm…)